ISSN 0303-5212

 Turabian Style

-Muhammad Omar Qureshi, Farzana Shafqat, Mohammad Salih, Nasir Khokhar.
+Qureshi, Muhammad Omar, Farzana Shafqat, Mohammad Salih, and Nasir Khokhar.
 2014.
 Factors associated with nonresponse to lactulose in patients with cirrhosis and hepatic encephalopathy.
 Rawal Medical Journal, 39 (2), 115-118.

 Chicago Style

-Muhammad Omar Qureshi, Farzana Shafqat, Mohammad Salih, Nasir Khokhar.
+Qureshi, Muhammad Omar, Farzana Shafqat, Mohammad Salih, and Nasir Khokhar.
 "Factors associated with nonresponse to lactulose in patients with cirrhosis and hepatic encephalopathy."
 Rawal Medical Journal 39 (2014), 115-118.

 MLA (The Modern Language Association) Style

-Muhammad Omar Qureshi, Farzana Shafqat, Mohammad Salih, Nasir Khokhar.
+Qureshi, Muhammad Omar, Farzana Shafqat, Mohammad Salih, and Nasir Khokhar.
 "Factors associated with nonresponse to lactulose in patients with cirrhosis and hepatic encephalopathy."
 Rawal Medical Journal 39.2 (2014), 115-118.
 Print.

 APA (American Psychological Association) Style